niw/antlr4-graphql-grammar/README.md

 Grammar implementation
 ----------------------

-The grammar implements GraphQL language June 2018 Edition syntax.
+The grammar implements GraphQL language October 2021 Edition syntax.

 It only contains lexer and parser, therefore it can be used for generating any language implementation.
 However, because of that, each application has a responsibility to materialize such as literal values from parse result.